Relating to your former partner

 partner.
 Here are some practical tips to assist you.

-telephone, email or a communication book if face-to-face discussion is a
+- Use the telephone, email or a communication book if face-to-face discussion is a problem.

-breach or allow any breach of a court order that prohibits contact with your
+- Do not breach or allow any breach of a court order that prohibits contact with your former partner.

 No comments: